joagonca/jira_comm_vs_compl/README.md

   --debug               Enable debug mode for API calls --proxy PROXY         If a proxy is to be used to reach out to JIRA -u, --url URL         JIRA API URL
-  -s, --secret SECRET   file with your user and password information (1st line: user 2nd line: password) -p, --project PROJECT
+  -s, --secret SECRET   file with your JIRA API token (single line) -p, --project PROJECT
                         JIRA Project key to target
   -t, --teams TEAMS     JIRA Teams to filter (either a file or a string)